 This means that the pressure sensors used in the floor tiles are highly accurate and the data collected is incredibly detailed.

-Stepscan® is a safe and reputable product, registered with Health Canada, the United States Food and Drug Administration, and Australia's Therapeutic Goods Administration.
+Stepscan® is a reputable product, registered with Health Canada, the United States Food and Drug Administration, and Australia's Therapeutic Goods Administration.
 Because of its unobtrusive, low-risk assessments (including ramps on and off the platform, non-slip tile surface, and wide measurement area), Stepscan is classified as a Class I Medical Device.

-For users that have opted in, patient gait profiles are collected into a HIPAA-compliant database.
+For users that have opted in, patient profiles and mobility data are collected into a HIPAA-compliant database.